 - igneous rocks

-By far the most common igneous rocks in the Earth’s crust are continental granites and oceanic basalts.
-Sedimentary rocks comprise a relatively small proportion of the total, mostly in the upper crust.
-When rocks are subjected to intense heat or pressure, they recrystallise – a process known as metamorphism.
+Continental crust comprises a mixture of rocks.
+By far the most common are granites, coarse-grained igneous rocks that form at relatively low temperature within the crust.
+Clastic, sedimentary rocks constitute only a minor proportion of the total but are common after the Archaean at the top of continental crust.
+They occur most voluminously in areas of uplift, where weathering, landslides and tectonic dislocations erode the mountains and distribute the product across low-lying plains and basins.
+The most common sediments are mudrocks, such as shales.
+When rocks are subjected to intense heat or pressure, they recrystallise and/or their mineral composition changes, in a process known as metamorphism.
 Among the more familiar types of metamorphic rock are marble (metamorphosed limestone) and slate (metamorphosed mudstone).

 - catastrophic volcanism gradually abated